michaelorella/lignin-kmc/README.md

 Python 3.6.6 |Anaconda, Inc.| (default, Jun 28 2018, 11:27:44) [MSC v.1900 64 bit (AMD64)] on win32
 Type "help", "copyright", "credits" or "license" for more information.

->>> import ligninkmc as kmc
 ```

 Congratulations!
 Lignin-KMC is now installed!
-With this basic installation, you will have access to the function
+With this basic installation, you will have access to the functions therein
 (such as `run_kmc`, `generate_mol`, and `analyze_adj_matrix`) and the classes `Monomer` and `Event`.

 ## Examples
-For these examples, I will assume that the rates have already been obtained and have been input as a 3-dimensional
-dictionary (bond type, monomer types, oligomer sizes) to transition state Gibbs free energy barriers (at 298 K and 1
-atm)or reaction rates at the temperature of interest.
-For examples (from the definition of the Gibbs free energy barrier
-dictionary to the simulation of lignin biosynthesis), see `~/LigninPolymerizationNotebook.ipynb` and `~/Example.ipynb`.
+For examples, see `~/LigninPolymerizationNotebook.ipynb` and `~/Example.ipynb`.

 ## API Reference

-### monomer.py

-#### CLASSES

-__Monomer__(type, index)
-- type = {0, 1, 2} = a switch that indicates whether the monomer is G = 0, S = 1, or C = 2.
-Extensions to include more
-  monomers would be needed to expand this definition
-- index = int = a number that should be unique for all monomers in a simulation.
-This is returned as the hash value and
-  is the tie in to the adjacency matrix

-The class that contains information about each monomer in the simulation, most importantly tracking the index and the
-monomer type.

-#### FUNCTIONS

-### event.py
+### kmc_common.py

 #### CLASSES